GiuseppeFitzsimmons/CrockStack/README.md

 # CrockStack Readme #
 CrockStack is for developers for whom the AWS-SAM start-api with a full-blown Docker image is impractical or impossible.
-It replaces start-api by reading your template.yaml (and any associated openapi.yaml), and exposing your Lambdas on a local http server.
+It replaces start-api by reading your template.yaml or template.json (and any associated openapi.yaml or openapi.json), and exposing your Lambdas on a local http server.

 ## Limitations ##
-CrockStack has many limitations:
+CrockStack has some limitations:

 * It only supports Node (AWS supports Node, Java, Python and Go).
 * It only implements four resource types: Lambda, Gateway, Layer and DynamoDB (I’ll be adding CustomAuthorizers next, and I'm open to suggestions)